itemgiver/NLP-Study/README.md

 ## About

-I implemented bag-of-words, RNN, and BERT using PyTorch.
-Also, our team did a replication experiment in the don't-stop-pretraining paper.
+I studied Natural Language Processing (NLP) during the fall semester.
+First, I implemented bag-of-words, RNN, and BERT using PyTorch.
+You can see my source code in the src folder.
+Second, there was a team project that we should select one paper and had to do replication experiments.
+Our team did a replication experiment in the don't-stop-pretraining paper and produced similar results compared to the original paper.
+In addition, we tried YouTube data augmentation and GLUE benchmark experiments, which were improvements that we made.
+You can see our final presentation slides and the report below.

 ## Replication Approach